Introduction to Bot Framework Composer

 Dialogs provide a way for bots to manage conversations with users.
 Adaptive dialogs and the event model simplify sophisticated conversation modeling enabling more natural, dynamic conversation flow, interruption, and context switching.
 They also help you focus on the model of the conversation rather than the mechanics of dialog management.
 Read more in the dialog concept article.

-LU is a core component of Composer that allows developers and conversation designers to train language understanding models directly in the context of editing a dialog.
+Language understanding is a core component of Composer that allows developers and conversation designers to train language understanding models directly in the context of editing a dialog.
 As dialogs are edited in Composer, developers can continuously add to their bots' natural language capabilities using the .lu file format, a simple Markdown-like format that makes it easy to define new intents and entities, and provide sample utterances.
-In Composer, you can use both Regular Expression, LUIS and Orchestrator.
-Composer detects changes and updates the bot's cloud-based natural language understanding model automatically so it is always up to date.
+In Composer, you can use regular expression, LUIS, and Orchestrator recognizers.
+Composer detects changes and updates the bot's cloud-based natural language understanding model automatically so it's always up to date.
 Read more in the language understanding concept article.

 Creating grammatically correct, data-driven responses that have a consistent tone and convey a clear brand voice has always been a challenge for bot developers.
-Composer's integrated Language Generation (LG) that allows developers to create bot replies with a great deal of flexibility using the editor in the Bot Responses page or the response editor in the Properties pane.
+Composer's integrated bot response generation allows developers to create bot replies with a great deal of flexibility, using the editor in the Bot Responses page or the response editor in the Properties pane.
 Read more in the language generation concept article.

 With Language Generation, you can achieve previously complex tasks easily such as: